Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 https://odyssey.org/past-editions/odyssey-2020/self-sovereign-identity-in-action/

 ## Background
-To briefly preface this proposal submission with some context, the team at LunarPunk_Labs are focused on bridging research and implementation and have been focused on the realisation of the semantic web for the past 4 years.
-As a distributed team we have previously won the digital identity track at the worlds largest ai & blockchain hackathon and specialise in systematic frameworks (aka functional ontologies).
-Weco on the other hand have been building an open social graph for several years and have developed "The Glass Bead Game" as an interface for a wisdom commons.
-Their work to date has previously been funded by Eric Harris Brown (of CEPTR).
+To briefly preface this proposal submission with some context, the team at LunarPunk_Labs are focused on bridging research and implementation are essentially proposing and ecosystem partnership between Regen Network and Protocol Labs.
+As a distributed team we have previously [won the digital identity track](https://www.youtube.com/watch?v=vHhzJpDTEMs) at the worlds largest ai & blockchain hackathon and specialise in systematic frameworks (aka functional ontologies).
+Since then our team has been focusing on the realisation of the semantic web.

+Weco has been building an open social graph for several years and have developed "The Glass Bead Game" as an interface for a wisdom commons.
+The interface is designed as a social network with a modular plugin architecture.
+Their work to date has previously been funded by Eric Harris Brown of CEPTR notoriety.

+---
 ## Specifications as constraints
 Nature Based Solutions are defined by the Regen Registry in the following way:

 > Actions to protect, regeneratively manage and restore natural or modified ecosystems that address societal challenges effectively and adaptively, simultaneously providing human well-being and biodiversity benefits”.

-Consequentially, "Adaptive Capital" is a proposition for valuing living ecosystems through multi-perspective architecture and the free energy principal; a means of integrating quantitive measures with qualitative values and outcomes.
+Consequentially, "Adaptive Capital" is a proposition for valuing living ecosystems through  amulti-perspective architecture and the free energy principal; this is a means of integrating quantitive measures with qualitative values and outcomes.
 For such a project to find traction need to consider the existential domains of markets, science and technology; while holding in mind the essential values of people, planet and protocols.
 Let's explore:

 **Market Assumptions**
-The notion that markets are seeking pathways for divestment from degenerate commodities to more regenerative investment vehicles is getting wider traction.
-However the divesment is constrained by a lack of said pathways.
-We confidently assert this as it's known that there are $5T of "stranded assets" trading on Wall St. books, which in our opinion represents a transformation opportunity thats global in scale - provided we can address their pain points with integrity. [[Economics]]
+Markets are seeking pathways for divestment from degenerate commodities to more regenerative investment vehicles is getting wider traction.
+However the divesment is constrained by a lack of said pathways and itst's estimated that there are $5T of "stranded assets" trading on Wall St. books.
+In our  opinion, this represents a transformation opportunity thats global in scale - provided we can address their pain points with integrity.
+[Here is a primer we wrote on ecosystem economics](https://commonwealth.im/regen/discussion/9918-ecosystem-function-economics).

 **Scientific Assumptions**
 When it comes to addressing the markets with integrity, we need to incorporate truth claims.
 There are two primordial forms of scientific reasoning; rational proof (deductive knowledge/Baconian method) and empiric verification (inductive wisdom/Goethian method).
 Regenerative science should in principal integrate both approaches to making Truth claims through abductive reasoning based on known priors (Bayesian inference).
-Such truth claims are essentially perspectives, which brings up questions of frame and representation; according to Khun science is a community of practice, while according to Popper it's about the explanatory power of a framework.
-[Ontological design](https://medium.datadriveninvestor.com/the-manifesto-of-ontological-design-7fdb19169107?gi=8c7bbd1fb970).
+Such truth claims are essentially perspectives, which brings up questions of frame and [representation](https://medium.datadriveninvestor.com/the-manifesto-of-ontological-design-7fdb19169107?gi=8c7bbd1fb970); according to Khun science is a community of practice, while according to Popper it's about the explanatory power of a framework.
+We consequentially need to represent ontological preferences in a transparent frame or epistemology.
+For that we rely on the second order science of general systematics.

 **Technological Assumptions**
 From a practical standpoint, the story of computers starts with Claude Shannons binary information theory of 1's and 0's, but beyond this there are new innovations which abstract the domain of information to a triple of "agents, languages and perspectives" where agents, speaking their language of preference, express perspectives on 'Truth'.

-As a technical architecture, this foundational 'meta ontology' allows us to encode other frameworks as languages, and in particular we believe that encoding "general systematics" is a transparent epistemology that can act as a functional backbone for modelling any scenario.
+As a technical architecture, this foundational 'meta ontology' allows us to encode other frameworks as perspectives; and in particular we believe that encoding "general systematics" is a transparent epistemology that can act as a functional backbone for modelling any scenario.

 Applied at the interface level these frames can be used to generate a consistent set of active inference models that enable the encoding of practice based methodologies, eco-credits, accounting methodologies, evaluation criteria, sensor networks APIs, DAOs and beyond.
 Such architecture is particularly elegant as it enables semantic translation and ad hoc composibility.

+---
 ## General Technical Infrastructure
 As far as necessary infrastructure design goes, there are three technical mechanisms that we can lean on in relation to our goal of integrating quantity with quality:
 - Impact evaluators (+)